Austria vs Singapore: Offshore Financial Centre Comparison

 - Protection for investors

 In pure terms of doing business, Singapore offers a much easier business environment than most of the world’s economies except New Zealand, which overtook Singapore in the rankings three years ago.

-Setting Up a Company in Austria and Singapore
+Setting Up a Company in Comparison

 How does setting up a business in Austria compare to setting up a business in Singapore?
 Austria’s procedures have a little more “red tape,” and the costs are more than in Singapore.
 The steps that a company has to take to incorporate in the country are:

 - Prove that the business is a new enterprise.
 This is done at no charge and requires conformation from the Economic Chamber.
 The form is available on the Austrian Ministry of Finance’s website.

 - Notarize the articles of association and statutes.
 A one-day procedure, the cost depends on the authorized share capital and are often around €2,000.

 - Minimum capital requirement most be deposited, and this will often be between €0 and €30.

 - Register the company at a cost of €34.
 The process will take six days to complete, and all of the above requirements must be met.
 A limited liability company may be formed (GmbH).
 Under laws enacted in January 2018, the business may have to disclose information about owners.

 - Once registered, the business will need to register with the Tax Office through a process that takes 12 days to complete.